Novavax Nuvaxovid™ COVID-19 Va - GuruFocus.com

 PR Newswire

-- Novavax and partner SK bioscience will provide the first protein-based COVID-19 vaccine approved for use in adolescents aged 12 through 17 years in South Korea
+- Nuvaxovid™ can now be used as a first or second booster dose for adults aged 18 and older vaccinated with any primary series vaccine

 GAITHERSBURG, Md., Aug.
-12, 2022 /PRNewswire/ -- Novavax, Inc. (Nasdaq: NVAX), a biotechnology company dedicated to developing and commercializing next-generation vaccines for serious infectious diseases, today announced that partner, SK bioscience, has received a Post Approval Change Application approval from the Korean Ministry of Food and Drug Safety (KMFDS) for Nuvaxovid™ (NVX-CoV2373) COVID-19 vaccine for active immunization to prevent coronavirus disease 2019 (COVID-19) caused by the severe acute respiratory syndrome coronavirus 2 (SARS-CoV-2) in adolescents aged 12 through 17.
+17, 2022 /PRNewswire/ -- Novavax, Inc. (Nasdaq: NVAX), a biotechnology company dedicated to developing and commercializing next-generation vaccines for serious infectious diseases, today announced that New Zealand's Medsafe has granted expanded provisional approval for Nuvaxovid™ (NVX-CoV2373) COVID-19 vaccine for active immunization to prevent coronavirus disease 2019 (COVID-19) caused by the severe acute respiratory syndrome coronavirus 2 (SARS-CoV-2) as a heterologous and homologous booster dose in adults aged 18 and older.

-"Today's approval in South Korea is an important step in ensuring broad global access to a protein-based vaccine option," said Stanley C. Erck, President and Chief Executive Officer, Novavax.
-"We are pleased to collaborate with SK bioscience to offer our vaccine to adolescents aged 12 through 17 in South Korea."
+Following the expanded provisional approval decision by Medsafe, New Zealand, people may now choose Nuvaxovid as their first and/or second COVID-19 booster dose(s) after completion of their primary series using any of the authorized COVID-19 vaccines.

-Jaeyong Ahn, CEO of SK bioscience said, "We are responding to the ongoing COVID-19 pandemic by expanding the use of Nuvaxovid for adolescents and as a booster.
-With CDMO manufacturing of global COVID-19 vaccines, including Nuvaxovid, we will do our best to promote human health in the world."
+"We are pleased to offer another booster choice and the only protein-based COVID-19 vaccine for those aged 18 and older in New Zealand," said Stanley C. Erck, President and Chief Executive Officer, Novavax.
+"As New Zealand endures winter months where thousands of COVID-19 infections are being recorded each day, we believe our vaccine is a strong option, particularly given its broad immune responses to a wide range of circulating variants."

-The approval was based on data from the ongoing pediatric expansion of the Phase 3 PREVENT-19 trial of 2,247 adolescents aged 12 through 17 years across 73 sites in the U.S., to evaluate the safety, effectiveness (immunogenicity), and efficacy of Nuvaxovid.
-In the trial, Nuvaxovid achieved its primary effectiveness endpoint and demonstrated 80% clinical efficacy overall at a time when the Delta variant was the predominant circulating SARS-CoV-2 strain in the U.S.
+The request for expanded provisional approval for the booster dose is supported by data from Novavax' Phase 2 trial conducted in Australia, from a separate Phase 2 trial conducted in South Africa, and from the UK-sponsored COV-BOOST trial.
+As part of the Novavax-sponsored Phase 2 trials, a single booster dose of Nuvaxovid was administered to healthy adult participants approximately six months after their primary two-dose vaccination series of Nuvaxovid.
+The third dose produced increased immune responses comparable to or exceeding levels associated with protection in Phase 3 clinical trials.
+In the COV-BOOST trial, Nuvaxovid induced a significant antibody response when used as a heterologous third booster dose.

-Preliminary safety data from the trial showed the vaccine to be generally well-tolerated.
-Serious and severe adverse events were low in number and balanced between vaccine and placebo groups, and not considered related to the vaccine.
-Local and systemic reactogenicity was generally lower than or similar to adults, after the first and second dose.
-The most common adverse reactions observed were injection site tenderness/pain, headache, myalgia, fatigue, and malaise.
-There was no increase in reactogenicity in younger (12 to <15 years old) adolescents compared to older (15 to <18 years old) adolescents.
-No new safety signal was observed through the placebo-controlled portion of the study.
+In the Novavax-sponsored trials, following the booster, local and systemic reactions had a median duration of approximately two days.
+The incidence of Grade 3 or higher events remained relatively low.
+Safety reporting of reactogenicity events showed an increasing incidence across all three doses of Nuvaxovid, reflecting the increased immunogenicity seen with a third dose.
+Medically attended adverse events, potentially immune-mediated medical conditions, and severe adverse events occurred infrequently following the booster dose and were balanced between vaccine and placebo groups.

-In the 12 through 17 year-old population, Nuvaxovid has been granted authorization in India, the European Union, Australia, Thailand, and Japan, and is actively under review in other markets.
+As a booster for adults, Nuvaxovid is also provisionally registered in Australia and approved in Japan, and is actively under review in other markets.

-KMFDS approved Nuvaxovid for use in adults aged 18 and older in January 2022.
-In Korea, SK bioscience signed a licensing agreement with Novavax and is manufacturing drug substance and drug product of Nuvaxovid for domestic use.
+New Zealand previously granted provisional approval for Nuvaxovid in adults aged 18 and older in February 2022.
+Novavax' sponsor in Australia and New Zealand is Biocelect Pty.
+Ltd.

 The trade name Nuvaxovid™ has not yet been approved by the U.S. Food and Drug Administration.